MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Key names should contain 1-63 characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},

     alpha-lc      = %x61-7A   ;  a-z
     SvcParamKey   = 1*63(alpha-lc / DIGIT / "-")
     SvcParam      = SvcParamKey ["=" SvcParamValue]
     SvcParamValue = char-string
     value         = *OCTET

-The definition of each key indicates that SvcParamValue is either empty, single-valued, or multi-valued.
+The definition of each SvcParamKey indicates that its SvcParamValue is empty, single-valued, or multi-valued.
 To parse a single-valued SvcParam, the parser applies the character-string decoding algorithm ({{decoding}}), producing a `value`, and then performs key-specific processing to validate the input and produce the wire-format encoding.
 To parse a multi-valued SvcParam, the parser applies